ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 Four Channel Planes
 ===================

-The most common sort of fixed wing plane is a 4 channel plane.
-As the name implies, it has 4 output servos, most commonly in this order:
+The most common type of fixed wing plane is a 4 channel plane.
+As the name implies, it has 4 output channels, and they control the roll, pitch, yaw, and throttle independently.

-- servo output 1 is aileron
-- servo output 2 is elevator
-- servo output 3 is throttle
-- servo output 4 is rudder

-These are the default outputs for APM:Plane as it is such a common setup.
+These are the default outputs for Arduplane as it is such a common setup.
 It is commonly referred to as an AETR setup.

-.. warning:: You should remove the propeller from your aircraft before
+.. warning:: Remove the propeller from your aircraft before
              starting your setup.

 Setting Up Your Plane
 =====================

+The most important step to setting up the plane is having the correct inputs, outputs, and reversals.
+Inputs are covered on the :ref:`RC input setup page <rc-throw-trim>`.
-After you have setup your :ref:`RC inputs <rc-throw-trim>`, the next step is to setup your 4 outputs.
+After the RC inputs are configured, configure the outputs.

+.. warning:: Make sure the AHRS_ORIENT is set correctly for the autopilot.
+If it is incorrect,
+             this setup will fail, and the plane may crash upon entry into any stabilize mode.

-You can connect your 4 servo cables to any output of your autopilot, although using the defaults listed above is recommended.
+Servo cables can be connected to any output of the autopilot, but using the default channels 1-4 listed below is recommended.

-Next check that the SERVOn_FUNCTION values are correct.
-The following table shows the right settings for the default AETR output ordering.
+Set the SERVOn_FUNCTIONS to the appropriate values.

 .. raw:: html